kurt-krueckeberg/d-docs/notes/ranges.md

 > by just using its Iterator.
 [To provide container-independent algorithms] C++ defines its own conceptual hierarchy of iterators...
 However, STL iterators are marred by lack of safety, difficulty of usage, difficulty of definition, and a very close relationship to C++
 > that limits adoption by other languages.
 I propose an API that combines the advantages of Iterator and STL, and I bring evidence that the proposed abstraction is sensible by implementing a superset of STL's algorithms in the D language's standard library.

-empty: tells us whether the data source has any data left to be retrieved.
-front: returns the current data item.
-popFront: tells the data source to produce the next data item.

 This is a useful abstraction, because it allows us to write algorithms that are independent of the concrete type of the data source: any concrete type that provides the above interface qualifies as an input range and can be used with any algorithm that expects an input range.
 ## Sources of Information